-The preceding section demonstrates that seasons have consequences for a wide array of psychological phenomena-and do so not only as a result of seasonal variation in meteorological variables, but also due to seasonal variation in ecological and sociocultural variables too.
-In this section, we elaborate on that latter point by providing an overview of mechanisms through seasons can have consequences for affect, cognition, and behavior (these mechanisms are summarized in Figure 1).
-As with the preceding summary of empirical findings, this overview is intended to be illustrative rather than exhaustive: It highlights the variety of conceptually-distinct mechanisms through which different kinds of seasonal variation-meteorological, ecological, and cultural-can exert effects on different kinds of psychological phenomena.
+The preceding section demonstrates that seasons have consequences for a wide array of psychological phenomena-and do so not only as a result of seasonal variation in meteorological variables but also because of seasonal variation in ecological and sociocultural variables.
+In this section, we elaborate on that latter point by providing an overview of the mechanisms through which seasons can have consequences for affect, cognition, and behavior (these mechanisms are summarized in Fig. 1).
+As with the preceding summary of empirical findings, this overview is intended to be illustrative rather than exhaustive: It highlights the variety of conceptually distinct mechanisms through which different kinds of seasonal variation-meteorological, ecological, and cultural-can exert effects on different kinds of psychological phenomena.
 This multimechanism framework may be useful as a means for (a) explaining the extraordinarily wide range of psychological effects that seasons are known to have, (b) reconciling effects that, at first glance, may appear inconsistent, and (c) generating new hypotheses about additional seasonal effects that have not yet been documented in the empirical literature.